United Nations System-wide Earthwatch: Evolution

-It became clear at the 2002 World Summit on Sustainable Development in Johannesburg that there was a need to pursue Agenda 21, to improve global data collection and monitoring, to improve open communications and eliminate duplicate effort.
+It became clear at the 2002 World Summit on Sustainable Development in Johannesburg that there was a need to pursue Agenda 21, to improve global data collection and monitoring, to improve open communications and to eliminate duplicate efforts.

-This led to a Plan of Implementation with a 10-20 year horizon under which Earthwatch would focus on collecting and correlating data related to the Millennium Development Goals.
+This led to a Plan of Implementation with a 10-20-year horizon under which Earthwatch would focus on collecting and correlating data related to the Millennium Development Goals.
 Earthwatch would also identify gaps in available data.

 At the 8th Earthwatch meeting in mid-October 2004 it was agreed to improve collaboration between UN agencies.

-The UN Environment Management Group (EMG) had been set up to coordinate UN agencies in area related to the environment and human settlements, playing a valuable role in setting policy.
+The UN Environment Management Group (EMG) had been set up to coordinate UN agencies in areas related to the environment and human settlements, playing a valuable role in setting policy.
 It was agreed that Earthwatch and the EMG were complementary and could benefit from sharing results.
 It was also agreed to consider ways in which Earthwatch could better communicate information.